 - Our crews visit local elementary schools with a plow truck to teach children about winter operations and plow truck safety.

-- Follow us @mainroadteam on Twitter for event information and daily winter driving tips
+- Follow us @mainroadteam on Twitter for event information and frequent winter driving tips

 Winter weather challenges our driving skills.
 Make sure you’re up to the test.
 The following winter driving tips could save your life when out on the road.
 Download free winter driving tip sheets to share with family, friends and colleagues: